 An ice dispenser can take up almost 30% of your freezer space.
 For side-by-side fridges, this is an especially big issue because the freezer space is already quite narrow.

-Ice trays aren’t that difficult to use: ask yourself whether an ice dispenser is actually a must-have.
+Given normal ice trays aren’t that difficult to use, you might ask yourself whether an ice dispenser is actually a must-have.

 An ice dispenser can take up almost 30% of your freezer space